jmslagle/jsosic-puppet-cobbler/Readme.md

 puppet-cobbler is a Puppet module used to deploy and manage Cobbler installation(s).

+*NOTE:*
+*This is a clone of jsosic/puppet-cobbler from https://github.com/jmslagle/jsosic-puppet-cobbler*

 Cobbler is a Linux installation server that allows for rapid setup of network installation environments.
 It glues together and automates many associated Linux tasks so you do not have to hop between lots of